 You will be asked to check in to our Norwalk office approximately one hour before your scheduled procedure time.

-Once you’ve been greeted by our front desk team, you will be taken back to our operating room, shown your private prep and recovery area (including a bed, chair, and locker), and given a gown and cozy socks to change into (we all know fun socks are one of the only perks of the whole process).
+Once you’ve been greeted by our front desk team, you will be taken back to our operating room, shown your private prep and recovery area (including a bed, chair, and locker), and given a gown and cozy socks to change into (we all know fun socks are one of the only perks of this whole process).

 You will then meet with our OR nurses who will go over your paperwork and start your IV.
 You’ll also meet the anesthesiologist and the reproductive endocrinologist who will be performing your procedure that day.